 Creating Time Awareness and Time Usage Skills in Children with Poor Executive Functioning

 Executive Functions (EFs), the skills that allow us to plan, prioritize, organize, and carry out actions, are all based on our ability to think into the future.
 Children with poor EF skills often live in the “here and now,” and have limited ability to think, predict, or plan ahead.
 Many of our self-regulation supports and strategies are dependent on first helping the child to master the concepts of “time.”
 This 2-hour course provides a new look at how to systematically teach and support children in the development of a sense of time.
-This course is also available in an executive functioning webinar package.
+This course is included in the Executive Functioning Skills: Beyond the Basics Webinar Package.

 - Define Executive Functions and lists skills considered under the definition.